mozex/laravel-scout-bulk-actions/README.md

 This will loop through all your Scout Searchable models and flush them from your Scout index.

-### Refreshing Models
+### Refreshing All Models

-To refresh (flush and then import) model data in your Scout index, use the `scout:refresh` command:
+To refresh (flush and then import) all models data in your Scout index, use the `scout:refresh` command:

 ```php
 php artisan scout:refresh